DETAILED ACTION

 In the event the determination of the status of the application as subject to AIA 35 U.S.C.
 102 and 103 (or as subject to pre-AIA 35 U.S.C.
 102 and 103) is incorrect, any correction of the statutory basis for the rejection will not be considered a new ground of rejection if the prior art relied upon, and the rationale supporting the rejection, would be the same under either status.

-Claims 1-6, 8-12, 14-18 and 20 are rejected under 35 U.S.C.
-102(a)(1) or 102(a)(2) as being anticipated by Romaswamy (US 2007/0192782).
+Claims 1-6, 8-12, 14-18 and 20 is/are rejected under 35 U.S.C.
+103 as being unpatentable over ROMASWAMY (US 2007/0192782) in view of SHORT (US 2008/0317260).

 Regarding claims 1, 9 and 15,

-Romaswamy teaches a computing device, and corresponding method of operation, the computing device comprising:
+ROMASWAMY teaches a computing device, and corresponding method of operation, the computing device comprising:

 a processor ([0037] teaches an audio engine (228); and [0038] teaches a video engine (232) – at least 228 and 232 having processing functionality);